Vardoge/synq-getting-started/README.md

      * Engage and investigate all ideas equally.
      * Define problems collectively as a group.
      * Make sure everyone has a chance to participate.
-     * No blame, succeed and fail together mentality
+     * No blame, succeed or fail together mentality.
-     * Willingness to try without fear
+     * Willingness to try without fear.
      * For more details and examples read [here](https://en.wikipedia.org/wiki/Psychological_safety)